- Music festivals are notorious for bringing in A-list headliners that fans want to see up up and personal.

 Fans in the rear can view the performance thanks to large screens placed up on each side of the stage.

 On her “Happier Than Ever” tour, she will return to New York City in February for two sold-out shows.
 Online, general-admission pit seats for any event at Madison Square Garden are priced for more than $300.
 The cheapest seats at the venue’s top are presently approximately $170.

 A one-day ticket to Gov Ball, on the other hand, costs just $130 plus service fees.

 This weekend, Gov Ball continues with headliners J Balvin and A$AP Rocky on Saturday and Post Malone on Sunday.

-Other upcoming festivals include Rolling Loud, which will take place at the same venue as Coachella and will feature headliners 50 Cent, Travis Scott, and J Cole; Austin City Limits in Texas, which will feature Eilish, Miley Cyrus, Tyler, the Creator, and others; and Coachella, which will return in 2022.
+Other upcoming festivals include Rolling Loud, which will take place at the same location as Coachella and will include headliners 50 Cent, Travis Scott, and J Cole; Austin City Limits in Texas, which will feature Eilish, Miley Cyrus, Tyler, the Creator, and others; and Coachella, which will return in 2022.

 If you’re determined to be in the front row for a headliner, consider the following advice from a festival veteran.

 Front-load food and leisure at the beginning of the day